biannak6288/github-tutorial/README.md

 1. go to Github.com and click on the **(+)**, then click **New Repository**
     ![below is the snapshot attached](https://github-images.s3.amazonaws.com/enterprise/11.10.340/user/assets/images/help/repository/repo-create.png)
 2. Create a short and sweet name for your repository (for example: first-repo)
 3. Keep it **Public**, so people can check out your work and fork it9add their own changes and make it better with your permission)
-4. Select **initialize this repository with a README.md**
-5. finally, click **Create Repository**
+4. finally, click **Create Repository**

 _YAY for you!
 You successfully created your first repository and initialized a README.md file inside of it_